lesyahoryn/PenaltyConversion/README.md

 My favorite part of any championship is the penalty shootout and I think that the threat of the penalty shootout helps makes these games feel more competitive.
 I half joked that there should be a point for a penalty shootout during the normal league, for some extra spice.

 My proposed rules are: no extra time, but if there is a tie at the end of 90 minutes, a penalty shootout commences.
-It will follow the normal rules (5 penalties per team, then one-one until someone wins.
+It will follow the normal rules (5 penalties per team, then one-one until someone wins).
 The team that wins the penalty shootout gets an extra point in addition to the normal ones allocated for ties.
 So if team A and team B tie, then team B wins the shootout, team A gets 1 point and team B gets 2 points.

 I wanted to see what impact my idea would have on a league season.
 Here I picked Serie A, which has data from 2005-2022 in the `data` folder.
 This data came from: [https://www.football-data.co.uk](https://www.football-data.co.uk).